dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ## Install Web Deploy when publishing with Visual Studio

 When deploying apps to servers with [Web Deploy](/iis/install/installing-publishing-technologies/installing-and-configuring-web-deploy-on-iis-80-or-later), install the latest version of Web Deploy on the server.
-To install Web Deploy, use the [Web Platform Installer (WebPI)](https://www.microsoft.com/web/downloads/platform.aspx) or obtain an installer directly from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=43717).
-The preferred method is to use WebPI.
+To install Web Deploy, use the [Web Platform Installer (WebPI)](https://www.microsoft.com/web/downloads/platform.aspx), which is the preferred installation procedure.
 WebPI offers a standalone setup and a configuration for hosting providers.

 ## Create the IIS site